 The main difference between an industry super fund and a retail super fund is how their profits are managed.
-Retail super funds have a responsibility to shareholders, while industry funds put members first.
+Retail super funds have a responsibility to shareholders, while industry funds don’t pay dividends or profits to shareholders.

 Choosing the right super fund should be made with a long-term view.
-After all, if you start work at 18, you’ll be contributing to your super for over 40 years.
+After all, if you start work at 18, you could be contributing to your super for over 40 years.

 There are several types of superannuation funds available.
 Most people in Australia are with an industry or retail fund.
 Understanding the differences can help you make a more informed choice.